PO Box 19052,

 The Fraser Valley Organic Producers Association (FVOPA) was established in March, 2001 as an Incorporated Society in the Province of British Columbia.
-FVOPA is a self-sustaining organic certifier that provides organic certification services to an ISO (International Standards Organization) Guide 65 compliant program that is acceptable to all jurisdictions.
+FVOPA is a self-sustaining organic certifier that provides organic certification services to ISO (International Standards Organization) Guide 17065 compliance which is acceptable to all jurisdictions.

-FVOPA provides certification services within the Province of BC, as well as other regions of Canada and our certification provides access to the global marketplace.
+FVOPA provides certification services within the Province of BC, as well as other regions of Canada.
+ISO 17065 certification provides access to the global marketplace.
 FVOPA is a certifier of all stages of organic production (including farms in transition to organic) : Farm crops, livestock (including dairy), poultry, egg grading, greenhouses, mushrooms, processing facilities, handling, distributors, wholesalers, retailers and restaurateurs.

 As a leading advocate for sustainable agriculture, FVOPA is actively involved in community activities, and providing support and information to its membership through regular Board meetings, dissemination of information, and through membership of other associations such as the Canadian Health Food Association (CFHA) and the Canadian Organic Trade Association (COTA).

-FVOPA accepts applications from large or small operations throughout the year.
+FVOPA accepts applications from any sized operations throughout the year.

 Please contact our Administrator with your initial enquiry email@example.com